 The Oil Region Library Association (ORLA) was founded in 2015 and brought all 3 Venango County public libraries under shared governance in 2018.
 This allowed the libraries to easily share resources, save costs and provide greater access to all area library users.

 The PA Library Code establishes the legal framework for how libraries operate and qualify for annual State Aid.
 This structure significantly leans into the partnership between libraries and their local municipalities, county governments and school districts.
-Over the past 20 years, there has been a sharp decline in the total amount of local government aid contributed to our libraries, negatively impacting library budgets and creating barriers for users, including requiring direct payments from approximately 1/3 of residents in areas where their governments invest $0.
+Over the past 20 years, there has been a sharp decline in the total amount of local government aid contributed to our libraries, negatively impacting library budgets and creating barriers for users, including requiring direct payments from approximately 1 out of every 4 residents in areas where their governments invest $0.

 ORLA looks to resolve the current near-term barriers, while promising a brighter future for local library access, through the establishment of a .25 millage countywide property tax by approving the November 4, 2025 general election ballot measure.
 This will ensure all County residents have the same access to direct library services at any local library.
 It will also provide the libraries sustainable funding to offer quality resources and services into the future.